horovod/horovod/docs/xla.rst

 XLA Horovod ops can be enabled by setting ``HOROVOD_ENABLE_XLA_OPS = 1`` by controlling the registration of the ops to Tensorflow/XLA.

-``HOROVOD_ENABLE_ASYNC_COMPLETION = 1`` should also be set when XLA Horovod ops are enabled because the XLA runtime is single-threaded and blocking calls can incur great performance overhead.

 There are two main ways to enable XLA and they could work with Horovod in different ways:

 For **Explicit compilation with tf.function(jit_compile=True)**: